 Frequently asked questions

 • To find the best car insurance company, you may want to shop around to gather several quotes from different companies.
-All car insurance companies have unique rating algorithms depending on the level of risk they’re willing to take on, which means that the cost for coverage will vary for each carrier.
+All car insurance companies have unique rating algorithms depending on the level of risk they’re willing to take on, which means that the cost of coverage will vary for each carrier.
 Additionally, different companies will offer different optional coverage types, discounts, and features like mobile apps and online portals.
 Figuring out what is important to you and then shopping around might help you find the best insurance company.

 • Yes.
 If you make changes to your existing car insurance policy, you should get an updated declarations page by mail, email or in an online service portal, depending on how you have your policy set up.
 The new declarations page will show the changes and reflect the new status of your policy.
 If you switch car insurance companies entirely, you’ll get an entirely new policy, including a new declarations page and ID card.